Service Animals and Emotional Support Animals

 • Puppy rearing which focuses on socialization and general obedience training may not qualify as housebroken.

 An animal’s behavior is considered the handler’s behavior; the animal will be held to the same basic standard of conduct as its handler.
-If the animal is disruptive to university business or community behavioral expectations for educational, medical, and residential environments, handlers may be asked to correct the animal’s behavior or remove it from the environment.
+If the animal is disruptive to university business or community behavioral expectations for educational, medical, and residential environments, you may be asked to correct the animal’s behavior or remove it from the environment.